 “I feel stuck!”

 This is a common refrain I hear from graduate students and postdocs alike.
-Through our coaching conversations, we usually find that incorrect goal setting, non-tracking of actual progress and self-criticism are interfering with the ability to establish progress and build momentum; a likely culprit can be found in perfectionism (“fear of failure”), which can contribute to procrastination.
+Through our coaching conversations, we usually find that incorrect goal setting, not tracking actual progress and self-criticism are interfering with the ability to establish progress and build momentum.
+A likely culprit can be found in perfectionism (“fear of failure”), which can contribute to procrastination.
 This is such a common issue that it has a name: The Perfectionism-Procrastination Cycle.
 (Google it… you’ll see!)

 You need to find a new way of making progress.
 The bad news is that perfectionism, like its relative Imposter Syndrome, never really goes away.
 The good news, however, is that once you learn to recognize it, you can start to establish ways of managing it and re-employ those techniques every time it returns to derail your progress.

 The prescription for such an ailment includes some of the hardest things for perfectionists:

 - short, focused work sessions (try the Pomodoro technique and turn off all notifications on phone and computer – these distractions are commonly used as procrastination techniques)